carriercomm/Neophytos/README.md

 many bytes to read from the beginning of each file.
 This is as far as the server is concerned, and really it can be used for non meta data purposes.
 How this is used to up to the client software.
 The standard client uses it as meta data.
 At this time a directory has no meta data, but maybe in the future it may.
-This support is entirely up to the client.
+This support is entirely up to the client but could be assisted by the server however I would like to keep the complexity on the client.

 One example of meta-data is support for compression and client side encryption.
 Your communications with the server is protected by SSL/TLS and how ever that is configured.
 However, the client may